 Although Sphynx cat doesn't have fur, they actually have very unique cat grooming needs.
 For cats with fur, their body oils are naturally absorbed into their fluff, but because Sphynx cats lack this fur, they have to be bathed regularly to keep their skin healthy.
 Most Sphynx kitties will enjoy a bath about once a week.
 And luckily, many cute cats in this breed actually enjoy the water!
 They also need to be safeguarded from the sun because they can get sunburned.

 As you can see, some of the most popular cat breeds vary in personality types, looks, temperament, and care requirements.
-These care requirements include knowing the top causes of allergies in cats!
+These care requirements include knowing the top causes of allergies in catsas well as how to get rid of cat allergies!
 You don’t want your furry friend to be allergic to anything in your home.
 Although these breeds are popular, any cat you bring into your household is special in its own way!